What The Top 20% Want in Their Next Sales Job

-Weak retention numbers point to product problems, poor client services, and lack of attention to the customer experience.
+Weak retention numbers point to product problems, poor client service, and a lack of attention to the customer experience.

 If your customer retention numbers are high, in the 90+ or more, you have something to brag about that matters to President Club caliber salespeople.

 It’s no secret that healthcare can get expensive fast.
 Changing jobs means changing healthcare programs.
-If costs are too high, the real cost of moving to another sales role may become unfeasible.
+If costs are too high, the actual cost of moving to another sales role may become unfeasible.

-Plus, employees don’t want to pay more for healthcare then they are already paying.
-Programs that reduce deductibles and most importantly, monthly payments, are the most desirable.
+Plus, employees don’t want to pay more for healthcare than they already pay.
+Therefore, programs that reduce deductibles and, most importantly, monthly payments are the most desirable.

-Very few candidates ask for specific medical groups or dig into the exact nuances of coverage.
-Their focus centers primarily around monthly premiums and then deductibles.
+Very few candidates ask for specific medical groups or dig into the exact nuances of coverage—their focus centers primarily on monthly premiums and then deductibles.

-A recent survey compiled by Betterment for Business revealed 91% of workers agree that a company’s 401K plan had an impact on their decision to take a job.
-Even if only a small impact, whether a company had a 401K plan, received some consideration from job changers.
+A recent survey compiled by Betterment for Business revealed that 91% of workers agree that a company’s 401K plan impacted their decision to take a job.
+Even if only a tiny impact, whether a company had a 401K plan received some consideration from job changers.

-Quality of the 401K program matters too.
-The study found 46% of respondents stated employer matching programs contributed to their decision to accept their current role.
+The quality of the 401K program matters too.
+For example, the study found 46% of respondents stated employer matching programs contributed to their decision to accept their current role.

 #5—Sales Infrastructure and Support

 Finding a good boss is essential.
 Because selling is full of stressful situations, every salesperson wants a boss they feel comfortable with.
-If sales leadership is volatile, difficult, or extraordinarily particular, it can be hard to attract people who aren’t in desperate need of a job.
+However, if sales leadership is volatile, complex, or extraordinarily particular, it can be hard to attract people who aren’t in desperate need of a job.